cloud-install/ansible-snyc-gitee/docs/solution-deployment.md

 	  Require all granted
 	  </Directory>
       ```
-4. Save the file *vhost.conf* and then Restart Apache Service
+4. Save the file *vhost.conf* and then Restart Caddy Service
       ~~~
       systemctl restart httpd
       ~~~